Ancestry UK

 Former Ruthin workhouse from the south, 1960s.

-A new infirmary was erected at the south-east of the workhouse in 1914-15.
+In 1914-15, a new separate infirmary was erected to the south-east of the workhouse.
 On its completion, the building was lent for use as an auxiliary military Red Cross Hospital.

 Former Ruthin workhouse infirmary, 2000.